fieldtrip/website/tutorial/coregistration_opm.md

 The common aim of the coregistration methods that we explore in this tutorial is to align geometrical objects - 'things' that have a position and orientation in 3D space - with respect to one another.
 Ultimately, we want know the location of the OPM sensors relative to the participant's head and brain.

 In the examples below, the OPM sensor positions and orientations are initially expressed in a coordinate system relative to the FieldLine smart helmet.
-To facilitate the downstream analysis of the MEG signals, e.g. for group level analysis, it is customary to aim for the OPM sensors expressed in a coordinate system that is defined based on anatomical landmarks on the participant's head.
+To facilitate the downstream analysis of the MEG signals, e.g., for group level analysis, it is customary to aim for the OPM sensors expressed in a coordinate system that is defined based on anatomical landmarks on the participant's head.

 {% include markup/info %}
 Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this [FAQ](/faq/coordsys).